bertilmuth/being/README.md

 The goal of being is to maximize developer joy and productivity when building message-driven, event-sourced services.

+The easiest way to get started is by [cloning a sample project](https://github.com/bertilmuth/being-samples).

 Being is based on the [Lagom framework](https://www.lagomframework.com/).

 # service interface